Joshua Is a self-proclaimed Driving God with an almighty Forza Game Rank.

-In 1989, the Japanese wanted in on the luxury car boom.
-In response to BMW & Mercedes-Benz, Nissan introduced Infiniti.
-The company was supposed to mix a blend of comfort, style, and performance.
-The problem is, twenty-eight years later, Infiniti continues to make stylish and comfortable cars and SUVs.
-But the performance part is significantly lacking.
+In 1989, Japan wanted in on the luxury car boom, so in response to BMW and Mercedes-Benz, Nissan introduced Infiniti.
+Infiniti hoped to achieve premium status by infusing its vehicles with spirited performance and additional luxury content.
+At least that was what was supposed to happen.
+Infinitis are still heavily based on their Nissan parent company-related vehicles, so mixing in a blend of comfort, style, and performance should have been no issue.
+The problem is, 28 years later, Infiniti continues to make stylish and comfortable cars and SUVs, but the performance is significantly lacking.

 Downfall: Under Siege

-Infiniti doesn't offer a solid option to take on the Midsize Luxury car segment.
+Infiniti doesn't offer a solid option to take on the full-size luxury car segment.
 The Q70 is there but there is a difference between living and existing right?
-Speaking of the Q70, it is a car that isn't exactly sure if it wants to be a midsize car or a full-sized car.
+Speaking of the Q70, it is a car that isn't exactly sure if it wants to be a full-sized car or a saloon.
 And it frankly fails at both.
 It's a cumbersome car in every way.
 And the best way to put it is that it doesn't feel comfortable in its own skin.
 And when it comes to SUVs, there is always something wrong here or there.
-Infiniti isn't accepting the sport in sports performance lineup.
+Infiniti isn't accepting the 'sport' in sports performance lineup.
 They constantly tease a push in that direction but never come through in the end.

-But why does Infiniti have such a hard time making drivers cars?
+But why does Infiniti have such a hard time making drivers' cars?
 They have the luxury part down but in terms of making a car that you don't mind driving, ahhh, it’s a work in progress.
 And it seems to me that this is an occurring problem within the company.
-Whether it's the board or a hire up shooting an idea down, or just failing to do something the right way, there is a discord in the way things are done.
-This is even more baffling when you realize that Infiniti ounce had Sebastian Vettel as head of Performance and are owned by Nissan, who make the Fairlady Z (370Z) & GT-R. Godzilla.
-Nissan owns NISMO.
+Whether it's the board or a higher-up shooting an idea down, or the company just failing to do something the right way, there is a discord in the way things are done.
+This is even more baffling when you realize that Infiniti once had Sebastian Vettel as head of Performance and is owned by Nissan, who makes the Fairlady Z (370Z) & Godzilla (GT-R), and owns the NISMO performance division.
 So why can't Infiniti develop a good driving car?
 It doesn't make sense to me quite frankly and I can't come up with a good reason why.
 But there is a saving grace to this.

 In the grand scheme of things, Infiniti is a smaller shark in a sea of great whites.
-Long evolved from the fish they were once based off of, but not quite the apex predators.
+Long evolved from the fish they were once based on, but not quite the apex predators.
 Nowhere near the top of the food chain.
 And even though it’s a shark with the potential to be dangerous, it still gets hunted by bigger sharks.
 This is the reality Infiniti currently lives in.
-I cannot talk about overseas markets but in the United States, Infiniti is not taken seriously by the Apex Predators in the niche.
-The BMW’s, Audi’s, & Mercedes-Benz’s of the world don't necessarily see Infiniti as a threat.
+I cannot talk about overseas markets but in the United States, Infiniti is not taken seriously by the apex predators in the niche.
+The BMWs, Audis, & Mercedes-Benzs of the world don't necessarily see Infiniti as a threat.
 And it shows in sales, in comparison tests, reviews, etc. Infiniti is just barely competitive.
 But of course, me saying this isn't enough so I'll prove it.

 Infiniti’s inferiority to the Germans shows in the sales figures.
 Let's compare Infiniti to the industry leader in Mercedes-Benz.
 The following charts are Infiniti’s sales from 2014 to now and their market shares from 2014 to now compared to Mercedes-Benz.
 December of 2017 is not over yet, so numbers are Not Available or N/A. Blue is 2014, Red is 2015, Orange is 2016 & Green is 2017.

-What these Charts show is that Mercedes destroys Infiniti by a landslide.
+What these charts show is that Mercedes destroys Infiniti by a landslide.
 But we knew that coming in.
-The interesting story here is this.
-Infiniti highest sales were March of this year, at 18.266.
-The next two were December 2016 with 18.198 & 15.093 in December of 2015.
-For the most part, Infiniti averages between an 8-12 in sales.
-And that's decent.
-Infiniti shouldn't be aiming for decent.
-But those three anomalies can be seen as just that, anomalies.
-Or they can be seen as hope.
+The interesting story here is this: Infiniti experienced one of its best sales months (as of this writing) recently.
+For the most part, Infiniti averages between 8 and 12 in sales.
+And that's decent, but Infiniti shouldn't be aiming for decent.
+That jump in sales can be seen as an anomaly, or it can be seen as hope.
 Potential.
 But it's untapped and that's the sad reality.
 Infiniti may never grow into its own fully.
 But one can dream.

 © 2017 Joshua Nightshade